cbrnr/python-intro-short/04-Functions/04-Functions.md

 1. Python starts at the first line and assigns `a = 5`.
 2. In the next line, we call the function `print("Hello")`.
 This function is a built-in function, so we don't know which code gets executed when we call this function (it is defined somewhere else outside our script).
 3. Python registers our `test` function in the next line, taking note that this function requires two arguments `x` and `y` when called.
-4. Now all of the lines in the function body are skipped, and Python calls `print("World")`.
+4. Now all of the lines in the function body are skipped, and Python runs the first statement after the function, namely `print("World")`.
 5. Next, Python calls the `test` function with arguments `5` and `6`, so it jumps to the function header and assigns concrete values `x=5` and `y=6` to both parameters.
 6. Python will now run the code in the function body.
 First, it computes `x + 2` and re-assigns the name `x` to this result (so `x` is now `7`).
 7. Similarly, Python decreases the value of `y` by `3`, so `y` is now `3`.